codesharedot/qtum-price-ruby/README.md

-# bitbay price
+# lykke price

-Gets the bitbay price with Python (from JSON).
+Gets the lykke price with Python (from JSON).

 https://pythonbasics.org